Is an LLC a Corporation: Everything You Need to Know

 A corporation will need to create bylaws that specify in detail how the corporation will be run.
 Choose a board of directors, draft a shareholder’s agreement, and hold a meeting where you will go over all important decisions regarding the daily operations of the business, including a tax accounting method, appoint officers, incorporate and adopt the bylaws, issue shares of stock, as well as other key topics to be discussed during the meeting.
 Should your business be issuing shares of stock, you should not open your doors for business until you do so.

 If you need additional help learning more about the difference between a corporation and LLC, or if you are interested in establishing a corporation or LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.